 Professor Rachel Webster is an astrophysicist with an active interest in climate change and in particular the development of large-scale renewable energy projects.
-She is the President of the Academic Board at the University of Melbourne.
+She is the Former President of the Academic Board at the University of Melbourne.

 Originally gaining her doctorate thesis at Cambridge University, she has spent productive years honing her skills in Canada at the University of Toronto, both teaching and doing research.
 Her work has been internationally recognized with prestigious scholarships.
 She was also the inaugural AIP Woman in Physics Lecturer.
 In 1992, she returned to The University of Melbourne to take up a position as a teaching and research academic within the School of Physics where she currently leads the Astrophysics research group comprising more than 60 research students and staff.
 There she co-created a Women in Physics Program in order to increase women’s interest in studying physics.